 Stay tuned to take part in upcoming engagement opportunities and meetings to provide your feedback on the Illinois Statewide Historic Preservation Plan.

-The planning team will conduct ten virtual stakeholder listening sessions using the Zoom digital platform.
+The planning team will conduct 11 virtual stakeholder listening sessions using the Zoom digital platform.
 The purpose of the virtual stakeholder listening sessions is to receive critical feedback on key preservation needs and issues throughout Illinois.
 Each listening session shall be 90 minutes in duration.
-Check back for meeting dates and registration information.
+Check back for meeting dates and times.

 The planning team will conduct seven in-person regional workshops throughout Illinois.
 These workshops will allow the IL-SHPO and the planning team the opportunity to meet with stakeholders face-to-face and have meaningful discussions regarding current preservation needs and issues.
 The regional workshops will consist of brief presentations, discussion forums, and interactive exhibits.
-Check back for meeting dates and registration information.
+Check back for meeting times and locations.

 Illinois State Historic Preservation Office (SHPO) operates within the Illinois Department of Natural Resources and manages federal and statewide historic preservation programs, including the National Register of Historic Places, the Certified Local Government Program, federal and state tax incentive programs, and reviews the impact of federal and state undertakings on historic and cultural resources.
 SHPO staff will lead the process to prepare a new Statewide Historic Preservation Plan.
 Learn more>